You want a large loan to buy your home – or some other property. So why not raise the loan by offering the property itself as security?

 Not only is it important to ensure that you match mortgage to purpose, but you will also find that the cost of the mortgage and the amount you can borrow also varies accordingly.
 (You can use our free mortgage calculator for an estimate of how much you can borrow).

-Because a mortgage specialist is familiar with each one of these types of mortgage, he or she can recommend the one most likely to suit your own unique needs and circumstances.
+Because a mortgage advisor is familiar with each one of these types of mortgage, he or she can recommend the one most likely to suit your own unique needs and circumstances.

-So, for example, if you are self-employed and looking for a mortgage, your broker will match you to lenders who specialise in mortgages for the self-employed.
+So, for example, if you are self-employed and looking for a mortgage your local independent mortgage broker will match you to lenders who specialise in mortgages for the self-employed.
 Or, if you are an incorporated landlord looking for a buy to let limited company mortgage, again, your broker will know the lenders that can offer you a suitable product.

 Other benefits of using a broker